A – L

 Arthritis

 Arthritis is a disabling and occasionally crippling disease afflicting almost 40 million Americans.
 In some forms, it appears to be hereditary.
-While the prevalence of arthritis increases with age, all people from infancy to middle age are potential victims.
-People over 50 are the primary targets.
-It is inflammation and swelling of the cartilage and lining of the joints, generally accompanied by an increase in the fluid in the joints.
+While the prevalence of arthritis increases with age, it can affect people of all ages.
+Arthritis is most common in those over the age of 50.
+Arthritis is inflammation and swelling of joint cartilage, generally accompanied by an increase in fluid within the joints.
+Treatment may include anti-inflammatories, icing, custom orthotics, braces, MLS Laser therapy, steroid injections, and surgery.

 Athlete’s Foot